Get the most out of home blood pressure monitoring

 Checking your blood pressure at home is an important part of managing high blood pressure.
 Find out how to use home monitors accurately.By Mayo Clinic Staff

-Checking your blood pressure at home is an important part of managing high blood pressure (hypertension).
-The American Heart Association and other organizations recommend anyone who has high blood pressure monitor his or her blood pressure at home.
-Home monitoring can help you keep tabs on your blood pressure in a familiar setting, make certain your medication is working, and alert you and your doctors to potential health complications.
+The American Heart Association (AHA) and other organizations recommend that anyone with high blood pressure monitor his or her blood pressure at home.
+Home monitoring can help you keep tabs on your blood pressure in a familiar setting, make certain your medication is working, and alert you and your doctor to potential health complications.

 Why do I need to monitor my blood pressure at home?

 Monitoring your blood pressure at home can:

 Not everyone can track blood pressure at home.
 If you have an irregular heartbeat, home blood pressure monitors might not give you an accurate reading.

 Types of home monitors

 Most pharmacies, medical supply stores and some websites sell home blood pressure monitors.
 An automatic or electronic device is recommended.
 Discuss the choices with your doctor so that you pick the monitor that's best for your situation.

 - Inflatable cuff.
 The cuff's inner layer fills with air and squeezes your arm.
 The cuff's outer layer has a fastener to hold the cuff in place.
 Heart rate and blood flow are automatically calculated by measuring the changes in the motion of your artery as the blood flows through while the cuff deflates.

 - Gauge for readouts.
 Some blood pressure monitors can take multiple readings and report the averages.